 - salt and pepper to taste

-- For pork: Generously season the pounded pork tenderloin with salt and pepper on both sides.
+- Generously season the pounded pork tenderloin pieces with salt and pepper on both sides.

-- Dredge each pork piece in the flour and shake off any excess.
+- Dredge each pork piece in flour and shake off any excess.

-- Then dip each flour covered pork piece into the beaten eggs, until fully covered, allowing any excess egg to drip off.
+- Dip each flour covered pork into the beaten eggs, until fully covered, allowing any excess egg to drip off.

-- Finish each pork piece by dipping them in the breadcrumbs until fully coated, shaking off any excess.
+- Finish by dredging each piece into the crushed cracker crumbs until fully coated, shaking off any excess.

 - Season each coated pork piece with salt and pepper.
 Set aside.

-- Fill a large skillet with about ½ inch of oil and set over medium-high heat.
+- Fill a large skillet with about 2 inches of oil (about 3 cups) and preheat oil to about 350˚F.

-- To assemble: Spread a generous amount of mayo onto each cut side of each bun.
+- Spread a generous amount of mayo onto each top and bottom bun.
 Top the bottom halves of each bun with a pork cutlet and top with pickle chips and thinly sliced red onions, if using.
 Gently press the tops of each bun onto each sandwich and serve.